PLANT-POWERED · PROTEIN-PACKED · DAILY

 10g dietary fiber

-A little about the recipe
+A bit about the recipe

 Want to make bean soup?
 Here is the recipe.

-red bean stew
+Red bean stew

 Sit down, wash your hands, the food is getting cold

-red bean stew
+Red bean stew

 Red Bean Stew

-Prep Time 10 minutes
+Prep time 10 minutes

-Cook Time 60 minutes
+Cook time 60 minutes

-Total Time 70 minutes
+Total time 70 minutes

 Servings 3 servings